100 Books to Fuel Design Growth

 In response, I curated the suggestions into a FREE Notion database that you can save so that you’re never left wondering where to go next to level up your skills.

-I’m calling it the Designer Growth Library.
+I’m calling it the Better by Design Growth Library.

 Every new Better by Design subscriber will receive this database in their welcome email.
 All you have to do to get it for yourself is subscribe and check your email. 💚 ✉️ 👇

 This database combines the wisdom of the community with some of my personal favorite books, expanding on what I’ve shared in past editions of Better by Design.
 These aren’t just books for junior designers; these are powerful guides to fuel your growth at any level.

 I categorized the books into ten thematic focus areas:

 Interface & Interaction